18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 <img src="/images/travel/13-confirm-booking.png" class="travel-guide-hide" alt="confirming the booking">

 #### Additional step if you booked your hotel outside of Concur or Ad Trav
 ***Note:** If you did not book a hotel from Concur, a policy violation will be flagged.
-If this applies to you, [briefly justify why your hotel choice](/travel-guide-1-book-travel/#can-i-book-outside-of-concur).
+If this applies to you, [briefly justify your hotel choice](/travel-guide-1-book-travel/#can-i-book-outside-of-concur).

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)*, [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov), or book office hours [here](https://sites.google.com/a/gsa.gov/tts-office-hours/)